mcpride/ms-markdig-extensions/README.md

 * PS Package Manager: `Install-Package McPride.Markdig.AsciiDoc`
 * nuget cli: `nuget install McPride.Markdig.AsciiDoc`

-Alternativly can also download the source code, include the `McPride.Markdig.AsciiDoc` project into your solution and reference it in your project.
+Alternativly you can also download the source code, include the `McPride.Markdig.AsciiDoc` project into your solution and reference it in your project.

 #### Usage